axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-22-escape-from-freedom.markdown

  <ul>
   <li id="en01">
    <p class="_list-item">
-    Notice that it makes us slaves to power, money, the state, and the nation.
+    Notice that at the same time it makes us slaves to power, money, the state, and the nation.
     <a class="_uparrow" href="#bm01"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>